-'Fed is Best' has all the same things wrong with it that 'Breast is Best' does.
+Saying 'Fed is Best' creates all the same feelings that 'Breast is Best' does.

 “Fed is Best” is not balm for a broken heart of a woman who wanted to breastfeed.
 It is brainwashing to silence her feelings after a painful failure.
 Failure complete with insinuations of infant death, autism and retardation.
 A catastrophe narrowly averted with "just one bottle of formula."

 In the US, it is a painful, un-preventable failure, unless you are lucky, remarkable, rich, probably white, and/or surrounded by nursing mothers.